OCN K-Drama ‘Voice’ Continues To Dominate Korean Cable Despite Censorship Review

 “We are showing certain visuals and sounds according to its situation correctly.
 Due to some discomfort the viewers have felt, we will adjust a few things and make sure it doesn’t disrupt the flow of the drama.”

 Some K-drama fans feared the censorship would hinder Voice because the depictions of violence and shock aversion is really adding to the suspense thriller part of it.
 Just up to the sixth episode, there were two depictions of brutal murders with a kettlebell, multiple kidnappings, Kang Kwon Joo being buried alive in a burlap sack, multiple dead bodies, and even violence towards children.
-These acts of violence in general are atrocious but they really push what kind of antagonistic situations both of the main leads, Moo Jin Hyuk (Jang Hyuk) and Kwon Joo (Lee Ha Na), have to deal with.
+These acts of violence, in general, are atrocious but they really push what kind of antagonistic situations both of the main leads, Moo Jin Hyuk (Jang Hyuk) and Kwon Joo (Lee Ha Na), have to deal with.

-Thankfully, there hasn’t been any affect on viewership ratings with censorship incorporated.
+Thankfully, there hasn’t been any effect on viewership ratings with censorship incorporated.
 The only visible dip in viewership was in the sixth episode which is the first episode of the fourth chapter titled “Secret of the Trash House: The Pupil in the Wall.”
 It aired way ahead of the censorship review.
 As for now, the latest episode, which is the first in the fifth chapter “Devil Whisperer,” earned the highest viewership rating for the Seoul National Capital Area.
 According to AGB Nielsen Korea, it was 5.956 percent.
 As for viewership for the nation, most of the episode starting with the fifth episode onward have been between four to five percent.
 Once again, AGB Nielsen Korea is the only ones to record viewership ratings higher than five percent specifically the third, fifth, and tenth episodes.
 The third episode still has the highest viewership rating for the nation at 5.406 percent.

 Voice airs on Saturdays and Sundays at 10 p.m.
 KST on OCN.
 For those who do not have access to Korean cable channels, it can be viewed on DramaFever, Viki, and OnDemandKorea.